qcscine/molassembler/documentation/source/working_with_molecules.rst

 constitute a molecule's graph.
 From a graph, the presence of stereocenters can be inferred by using algorithms to determine the local symmetry at an atom using information present in the graph about its substituents.
-Any inferred setereocenters are unassigned, i.e. generated conformers will be composed of all possible stereopermutations at those stereocenters.
+Any inferred stereocenters are unassigned, i.e. generated conformers will be composed of all possible stereopermutations at those stereocenters.

 Atom connectivity can also be discretized from a bond order matrix, which in